arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 ## 4. Connect an external monitor

 Compile and upload the sketch, to your Portenta H7.
 At this point your board becomes as the host.
 Unplug the board from your computer and connect it to USB hub along with a monitor that is connected to the HDMI port.
-Power up your hub by connecting it to an external power source and the monitor will display a Button with the inner text `Button`".
+Power up your hub by connecting it to an external power source and the monitor will display a Button with the inner text `Button`.

    ![por_ard_lvgl_connect_monitor](assets/por_ard_lvgl_connect_monitor.svg)